Detail Header Image

 1. Calculate the total monthly contributions for all employees.

-3. Choose your preferred payment method (e.g., direct debit, bank transfer).
+3. Choose your preferred payment method.

 4. Make the payment before the deadline, usually by the 20th of the following month.